devrajPriyadarshi/Autonomous-UAV-Landing/README.md

 ##Addition files :
 - This repo contains landing_static.world and landing_moving.world in rotors_gazebo/worlds folder.
-- to launch the autonomous landing use
+- to launch the autonomous landing use :
-'''
+'''bash
 roslaunch rotors_gazebo autonomous_landing.launch #this by default loads the static world

 #OR